 The ordeals corresponding closest to the tests to which the name was originally applied were those undertaken to determine witches or wizards.
 If it was believed that a man had died in consequence of being bewitched, the Tsimshian tribe would take his heart out and put a red-hot stone against it, wishing at the same time that the enemy might die.
-If the heart burst, they thought that their wish would be fulfilled; if not, their suspicions were believed to be unfounded.
+If the heart burst, they thought their wish would be fulfilled; if not, their suspicions were believed to be unfounded.

 A Haida priest would repeat the names of all persons in the village in the presence of a live mouse and determine the guilty party by watching its motions.

-The huskanaw was an ordeal among Virginia Indians undertaken for the purpose of preparing youths for the higher duties of manhood.
-It consisted in solitary confinement and the use of emetics, “whereby remembrance of the past was supposed to be obliterated and the mind left free for the reception of new impressions.”
-Among those tribes in which individuals acquired supernatural helpers, a youth was compelled to go out alone into the forest or upon the mountains for a long period, fast there, and sometimes take certain medicines to enable him to see his guardian spirit.
+The Huskanaw was an ordeal among Virginia Indians undertaken to prepare youths for the higher duties of manhood.
+It consisted of solitary confinement and emetics, “whereby remembrance of the past was supposed to be obliterated, and the mind left free for the reception of new impressions.”
+Among those tribes where individuals acquired supernatural helpers, a youth was compelled to go out alone into the forest or upon the mountains for a long period, fast there, and sometimes take certain medicines to enable him to see his guardian spirit.

 Similar were the ordeals went through by chiefs among the Haida, Tlingit, Tsimshian, and other North Pacific coast tribes when they desired to increase wealth, have success in war, or obtain long life.
 It was also practiced by priests and medicine men who wished to increase their powers.
 At such times they chewed certain herbs to aid them in seeing the spirits.
 The use of the “black drink” by Muskhogean tribes was with similar intent.